The latest edition of the Chambers Guide to the Legal Profession has just been published – and there is plenty in it for our solicitors to more…

 Her client was kindly willing to let us share her story to help inform others who may have gone through similar injuries after childbirth.

-Case study – misdiagnosed birth injury settlement
+Case study – misdiagnosed perineal tear settlement

 Our client came to us for help after suffering a fourth degree perineal tear and rectovaginal fistula during the birth of her baby.